Hexcell/HXMK/README.md

  - [ ] add docstrings and comments for every function
  - [ ] full api documentation
  - [ ] better cross-platform support / more builtins (mkdir, ...)
+ - [ ] in depth compatibility testing with various python versions

 ### Contributing
 Any form of contribution is welcome ^^